carueda/odssplatim-ui/README.md

 ## Running ##

 At this point the module should be fully enabled in the main ODSS application.
-In concrete, the main index file, `src/webapp/odss/index.html`, includes the needed resources, in this case by pointing to concatenated/minified files for these resources.
-For a version pointing to all resources individually, see `src/webapp/odss/index-odssplatim.html`.
+In concrete, the main index file, `src/app/index.min.html`, includes all the needed resources, in this case by pointing to concatenated/minified files for these resources.
+For a version pointing to all non-minified resources individually, see `src/app/index.html`.

-## Local testing - development ##
+## Local testing ##

 The module itself can be launched outside of the main ODSS application as
 follows:

-- Use and run a local http server, for example:
+- Run some local http server to serve this directory, for example:
 ```shell
 $ npm install http-server -g
 $ http-server